MicrosoftDocs/azure-docs/articles/azure-functions/durable/quickstart-powershell-vscode.md

 1. To stop debugging, select Shift+F5 in VS Code.

-After you've verified that the function runs correctly on your local computer, it's time to publish the project to Azure.
+After you verify that the function runs correctly on your local computer, it's time to publish the project to Azure.

 [!INCLUDE [functions-sign-in-vs-code](../../../includes/functions-sign-in-vs-code.md)]